ryanchynoweth44/DatabricksContent/README.md

 ## Contact
 Please feel free to recommend demos or contact me if there are any confusing/broken steps.
 For any additional comments or questions email me at ryanachynoweth@gmail.com.

+## Disclaimer

+These examples are not affiliated or purposed to be official documentation for Databricks.
+For official documentation and tutorials please go to the [Databricks Academy](https://academy.databricks.com/) or the company [blog](https://databricks.com/blog)